Getting support on our mobile SDKs

 The information should include:

 This is necessary for our Customer Support team and developers to scope the issue.
 If the issue started after upgrading to a more recent version, include that information.
+Our SDK documentation include release notes for each products as well as ongoing known issues for the latest version.
+We recommend checking them to see if the issue you encounter is listed there.

 Often, issues are scoped to specific Android/iOS versions.
 Please include the OS versions you are testing with.